Symmetric Replay Training: Enhancing Sample Efficiency in Deep Reinforcement Learning for Combinatorial Optimization: Experiments

-\textbf{Tasks.} We employ practical molecular optimization (PMO) \cite{gao2022sample}, which is the official sample efficiency benchmark for de novo molecular optimization.
-PMO contains 23 tasks based on different score functions called Oracles; a task is a CO problem that maximizes the given score function, such as QED \cite{qed}, DRD2 \cite{drd} and JNK3 \cite{jnk}.
-For example, QED measures drug safety, while DRD2 and JNK3 measure bioactivities against their corresponding disease targets.
-In the PMO benchmark, reward evaluations are limited up to 10,000.
+\paragraph{Tasks.} We employ practical molecular optimization \citep[PMO; ][]{gao2022sample}, whose reward evaluations are limited up to 10K, and the goal is achieving the highest score within the limited reward calls.
+PMO contains 23 tasks based on different score functions called Oracles; a task is a CO problem that maximizes the given score function, such as \texttt{QED} \citep{qed}, \texttt{DRD2} \citep{olivecrona2017molecular} and \texttt{JNK3} \citep{jnk}.
+For example, \texttt{QED} measures drug safety, while the others measure bioactivities against their corresponding disease targets.
+In de novo molecular optimization, molecules are represented as graphs or strings,\footnote{In this study, we mainly employ SELFreferencIng Embedded Strings \citep[SELFIES; ][]{krenn2020self} for the string-based representation to ensure compliance with chemical constraints.} which have multiple ways for a single molecule.

-\textbf{Baselines and metric.} Our approach was compared to several RL-based methods, including REINVENT \cite{olivecrona2017molecular}, which is considered state-of-the-art (SOTA) in the PMO benchmark, as well as MolDQN \cite{zhou2019optimization} and GFlowNet \cite{bengio2021flow}.
-To ensure compliance with chemical constraints such as the octet rule, we employed the SELFIES version of REINVENT.
-The performance of the methods is evaluated based on the area under curve (AUC) to consider a combination of optimization ability and sample efficiency.
-The AUC of the top 10 average performance is mainly reported since it is important to find distinct molecular candidates to progress to later stages of development in drug discovery.
+\paragraph{Experimental setting.} We build \ours{} on the GFlowNet \citep{bengio2021gflownet} and REINVENT \citep{olivecrona2017molecular}.
+REINVENT is the most competitive DRL method, and GFlowNet is beneficial to generate diverse candidates in the PMO benchmark.
+Note that REINVENT contains the online experience buffer, so we also collect the replay samples from the experience buffer with the same replay size.
+For GFlowNet, we set the replay size as the same as the sample batch size.
+The performance of the methods is evaluated based on the area under the curve (AUC) to consider a combination of optimization ability and sample efficiency.
+The AUC of the top 10 average performance is mainly reported since it is essential to find distinct molecular candidates to progress to later stages of development in drug discovery.
+Lastly, as a high-rewarded sample to replay, we gather Top-$K$ samples from the entire pool of generated samples up to that point in training.

-\textbf{Results.} As shown in \cref{tb:main_molopt} and \cref{fig:molopt_rst}, \ours{} outperforms 18 out of 23 tasks, achieving an average AUC-10 score of 0.644, higher than the SOTA method, REINVENT whose average score is 0.630.
-In \cref{fig:molopt_rst}, we also report the results of adjusting the distillation period, denoted as `SymRD\_x5', which distills symmetric trajectories every five RL updates to encourage further exploration in \textbf{Step A}.
-It is noteworthy that GFlowNet is also a symmetric exploration method that uses a DAG structure and flow matching to model symmetric action trajectories terminated at an identical state.
-While the primary purpose of \ours{} and GFlowNet is similar, our approach can be straightforwardly embedded into SOTA models (e.g., REINVENT).